monsoonmaelstrom/book2/book2.md

 “So I’ve heard,” I say in agreement, digging my nails into the palm of my hand to distract myself from how much I dislike this conversation.

 “I had always wanted to meet you,” he tells me.
-We knew she had a daughter, but she would never allow any of us to meet you.”
+“We knew she had a daughter, but she would never allow any of us to meet you.”

 “I bet.”
 I lean back on the couch.
 I got the information I came for.
 I’m no longer particularly interested in this conversation.